Free Trial

 2.67

 49.0% of Oil-Dri Corporation Of America shares are owned by institutional investors.
 Comparatively, 91.5% of WD-40 shares are owned by institutional investors.
 11.7% of Oil-Dri Corporation Of America shares are owned by insiders.
 Comparatively, 0.8% of WD-40 shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 WD-40 has a net margin of 12.57% compared to Oil-Dri Corporation Of America's net margin of 11.01%.
 WD-40's return on equity of 30.23% beat Oil-Dri Corporation Of America's return on equity.